Fighting A Seller’s Market: How To Land The Home Of Your Dreams With The Best Offer

 “In a seller’s market, they will most likely move to an offer that is not requesting closing costs,” Ludwing says.

 Sarah Ward, head REALTOR® at San Diego’s College Area Realty, says that the agent working with you should call the agent representing the seller before you make your offer.
 Your agent should ask exactly what the sellers want to see in an offer.
 Your sellers might prefer that you work with a specific title insurance provider.
 They might want to move in a specific number of days.

 The more you know about what your sellers want, the more likely you are to craft an offer that they'll want.
 Ward recommends, too, that buyers write a personal letter explaining why they want to buy the home and what it will mean to them and their family.
 She also recommends that they include a photo of themselves and their family with the offer.

 That might sound corny, but Ward said such a move can make a “big impact on the seller’s emotions.”

-Check out the Zing Blog’s additional tips on how to win a bidding war.
+Check out the Learning Center’s additional tips on how to win a bidding war.

 1Participation in the Verified Approval program is based on an underwriter’s comprehensive analysis of your credit, income, employment status, debt, property, insurance, appraisal and a satisfactory title report/search.
 If new information materially changes the underwriting decision resulting in a denial of your credit request, if the loan fails to close for a reason outside of Quicken Loans’ control, or if you no longer want to proceed with the loan, your participation in the program will be discontinued.
 If your eligibility in the program does not change and your mortgage loan does not close, you will receive $1,000.
 This offer does not apply to new purchase loans submitted to Quicken Loans through a mortgage broker.
 Additional conditions or exclusions may apply.